RELIANCE Health Hazard Evaluation

 Real Estate Deals DO NOT Need To Be Broken!

 If the home you are thinking about purchasing has mould, do not panic!
-You can remove unusual mould levels from the home, and bring it back to the original condition.
+You can remove unusual mould levels from the home, and bring it back to its original condition.
 To find out if mould is a problem in your home, you MUST have a mould inspection conducted by your inspector.

 If there is mold growth in your home, you must clean up the mold and fix the water problem.
 If you clean the mold, but do not fix the water problem, the mold will grow back.
 If the contaminated area involved is very large, you may wish to consider hiring a professional.
 The health of everyone depends on the elimination of mold.